chieaid24/Empathetic-LLM-Pipeline/README.md

 # Furhat Empathy LLM

-Peer support empathy response system for the Furhat robot — SIRRL Lab, University of Waterloo.
+Peer support empathy response system built for a Furhat robot, in partnership with the SIRRL Lab, University of Waterloo.

 **NOTE: This repo is for showcase purposes only.
 All sensitive data and benchmarking have been removed.**